EcoModTeam/SAMPL/README.md

 We welcome bug reports and questions in the form of GitHub issues.

 We also welcome code contributions.
 The source code for this project is located in the NetLogo `Code` tab.
 To make a contribution, please fork this repository, commit your changes to the fork, and then create a pull request.

+# References

+Sanchez, Brittney, and Astrid N. Schwalb.
+2021.
+“Detectability Affects the Performance of Survey Methods: A Comparison of Sampling Methods of Freshwater Mussels in Central Texas.”
+Hydrobiologia 848 (12–13): 2919–29. https://doi.org/10.1007/s10750-019-04017-y.